Mustafakhan3/Mustafa-Panezai/README.md

   </p>

   <h1> Conclusion </h1>
-  <p> every project or work that we will be dealing with need a bunch of data to collect first and after that we can work on that data .data-science helos us to make our data collection method easy.by applying all the processes of data science things can be easy for making and research on specific project.
+  <p> every project or work that we will be dealing with  a bunch of data to collect first and after that we can work on that data .data-science helos us to make our data collection method easy.by applying all the processes of data science things can be easy for making and research on specific project.